DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

    FOLLOW(11) // follows sequence 11 again… forever

-All well and good for 1 loco, but with 2 (or even 3) on this track we need some rules.
+All well and good for one loco, but with 2 (or even 3) on this track we need some rules.
 The principle behind this is

 -  To enter a section of track that may be shared, you must RESERVE it.